TimBroddin/appleframer.com/README.md

 - Install dependencies: `yarn install` or `npm install`
 - Start the dev server: `yarn dev` or `npm run dev`

-## Known Issues
-- **Preview Masking:** In the preview, the image is sometimes not masked correctly.
-However, the exported/downloaded image is always masked as expected.

 ## License
 [MIT License](LICENSE) - Copyright (c) 2025 Tim Broddin